sara-sabr/ITStrategy/presentations/en/GCcode-version-control-system-esdc-gc.md

 To increase sharing/reuse in the GC

-- Evolve GCcode as an officially supported internal version control and project management platform for the GC community, with assistance from ESDC (e.g. funding)
+- Evolve GCcode as an officially supported internal Version Control and Project Management platform for the GC community, with assistance from ESDC (e.g. funding)
-- Make it the default working environment for all source code projects in ESDC
+- Make it the default working environment for all source code projects in ESDC (visibility: GC-wide or private)
-  - Visibility: GC-wide or private

 Not just a copy of the code, it's where teams work.